Visiting Libya in 2021: my 195th and last Country in the World!

 Spending New Year’s Eve in Havana

 I had long wanted to go back to Cuba since I first visited the island back in 2002.
 At the time, it was the typical all-inclusive hotel in Cayo Coco in the middle of the island so I couldn’t really say I had the real Cuban experience.
 Nevertheless, I remember I had been stung by the joy of the people of Cuba and since I this year I had the opportunity to go back, I thought to myself it could be a good experience to spend New year’s Eve in the country.
+In This Article…1 Havana the capital of joy2 Trying to live a normal life in Havana3 Do I recommend going to Havana?
 Havana the capital of joy If we can call Havana the Capital of rum we can also pro probably call it the capital of cigars, salsa and even fun-loving people too.
-For me time in the city, I rented a one-week apartment in the old town of Havana which was a great way […]
+For me time in the city, I rented a one-week apartment in the old town of Havana which was a […]

 Read More...